 Where you download your install program actually makes no difference at all to where that program may try to install itself.
-The key is that at some point in the installation process it must ask you where you want it to install.
+The key is that at some point in the installation process, it must ask you where you want it to be installed.
 If it doesn’t ask, then there’s almost nothing you can do.
 It’ll install where it installs, and that’s likely going to be C:.

 Many programs are nice enough to just ask:

 That’s PDFCreator asking where you want it to be installed.
 No special steps were required, it simply includes this as part of the normal setup process.
 If you want to install it to a different drive you can simply enter the new location here.